 The intersection of law enforcement and the social and health safety-net needs of the community has become more pronounced over the years, and requires a new approach and new resources.
-The CORE Program is a co-responder model that will be staffed and designed based on joint data and collective experience in the City of Durango.
-The CORE program will pair a DPD Crisis Intervention Team officer with an AHS Behavioral Health Specialist who will co-respond to situations based on 911 dispatch criteria.
+The CORE Program is a co-responder model staffed and designed based on joint data and collective experience in the City of Durango.
+The CORE program pairs a DPD Crisis Intervention Team officer with an AHS Behavioral Health Specialist who co-respond to situations based on 911 dispatch criteria.

 “We are incredibly excited to be partnering with the City of Durango and Durango Police Department in offering this new pilot program in Durango,” said Shelly Burke, Chief Executive Officer of Axis Health System.
 “We feel that CORE can build a better bridge between social and health needs that may be part of certain emergency 911 calls.”

-Currently, DPD responds to 911 dispatch, including dispatch related to non-criminal events that may be more effectively addressed with the CORE model.
+Previously, DPD responded to 911 dispatch, including dispatch related to non-criminal events that may be more effectively addressed with the CORE model.
 Many of these calls involve homelessness, substance use, public health violations, mental health escalation, dispute resolution, situational conflict mediation and welfare checks, among many others.
-DPD currently relies on AHS support through the Axis Care Hotline’s crisis team and resolution after law enforcement’s arrival on the scene.
+Additional support is available 24/7 through the Axis Care Hotline’s crisis team.

-Creating the new CORE program is an essential step for our community for non-criminal events reported through 911.
-It will more effectively address situations when there is an intersection between safety, social and health crises for individuals in the community.
+Creating the new CORE program was an essential step for our community for non-criminal events reported through 911.
+It effectively addresses situations when there is an intersection between safety, social and health crises for individuals in the community.
 CORE builds on the longstanding success of the annual law enforcement Crisis Intervention Training (CIT) program started by AHS in 2001 to support officers in behavioral health response and de-escalation skills.
 Currently, over 50 percent of DPD are trained CIT officers, which has been very successful.

 Across the U.S., co-responder teams have demonstrated improved interactions between law enforcement and the people they serve.
 Communities have also recognized savings by connecting people to appropriate services and resources, rather than using more costly, higher level interventions.
 Nationally, the benefits of co-responder programs include: